confluentinc/confluent-kafka-dotnet/README.md

 }
 ```

-However, a server round-trip is slow (3ms at a minimum; actual latency depends on many factors).
+Note that a server round-trip is slow (3ms at a minimum; actual latency depends on many factors).
-In highly concurrent scenarios you will get high overall throughput out of the producer using
+In highly concurrent scenarios you will achieve high overall throughput out of the producer using
 the above approach, but there will be a delay on each `await` call.
 In stream processing
 applications, where you would like to process many messages in rapid succession, you would typically
 make use the `BeginProduce` method instead: